 The security plan has neither generated any new pedestrian trips nor will it generate any pedestrian congestion on sidewalks.
 However, traffic diversions associated with the vehicular restrictions have resulted in an increase in the numbers of vehicle turning movements at some crosswalks, while decreasing or eliminating all such movements at other crosswalks within the security zone.
-As discussed in Chapter 8, "Transit and Pedestrians," the results of the analysis of high accident locations indicate that the action may have created a high pedestrian accident location at the intersection of Worth Street and Broadway.
+The results of the pedestrian analysis in the EIS of high accident locations indicate that the action may have created a high pedestrian accident location at the intersection of Worth Street and Broadway.